3mmaRand/useR2019_tutorial/README.md

 `install.packages("devtools")`

-You should be then able to install `reticulate' with:
+You should be then able to install `reticulate` with:

 `devtools::install_github("rstudio/reticulate")`

-You can read more about 'devtools' here: https://www.r-project.org/nosvn/pandoc/devtools.html
+You can read more about `devtools` here: https://www.r-project.org/nosvn/pandoc/devtools.html

 We will also use `readxl` and `ggplot2`.
 Please also install them from CRAN.